 There have been records of embroidery being used in China and Sweden centuries ago.
 Greek mythology claims that the goddess Athena passed down embroidery as well as weaving.

 You can rest assured knowing that embroidery is one crafting technique that has existed for centuries and is not going away anytime soon.

 Over the years, embroidery has been used to record significant historical events, reinforce clothing, decorating fabrics and religious objects, and create folk art all around the world.

-You can create contemporary designs using rayon or polyester threads by using computerized machines that use digitized patterns from embroidery software.
+You can create contemporary designs using rayon or polyester threads by using computerized machines like this Brother one, that use digitized patterns from embroidery software.

 Embroidery uses different materials for the yarn or thread-like wool, silk, rayon, cotton, and linen.
 Couching is a surface embroidery technique you should use with gold work.